Inheritance

 }

-Bizlets will not extend the abstract document bizlet by default, but you can define a Bizlet for the abstract document then extend that manually and the Bizlet for the abstract document can use methods from the extension class as follows.
+Bizlets will not extend the abstract document bizlet by default, but you can define a Bizlet for the abstract document, then extend that manually.
+The Bizlet for the abstract document can then use methods from the extension class as follows.

 In this example, the calculate method ensures tax calculations are done whenever the bean is saved.